suman-vanan/yba-onprem-guide/README.md

 ## 10. Create two 3-Node Universes (RF=3)

+> Note: If you plan to test upgrading Universe versions, you may provision a Universe with an older version first (for example, `2025.2.3.2-b1`)

 The sections below will need to be completed twice to create two universes: one universe in DC, and one universe in DR.

 ### 10.1 Navigate to Universe Creation